SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 <img src="/images/users-guide/cockpit/cockpit-dashboard-global-time.png" name="Global time context"/>

-Each widget synchronized with the dashboard time range will feature an icon denoting this at the top right corner of the widget.
+Widgets synchronized with the dashboard time range are indicated by a respective icon at the top right of the widget.

 ### To edit a dashboard